 CREATIVITY – This talk encourages young people to follow their dreams, but emphasizes that ideas are fleeting–it takes hard work to make dreams a reality.
 The artist shares the story of his own dream to build a castle and how he made that happen.
 The second part of the talk discusses why people are afraid to use their imaginations (because of the pressure to conform), followed by the artist sharing the personal tricks he employs to break away from traditional thinking and to develop new and original ideas.

 THE ART OF WRITING A MUSICAL – If your school plans to perform one of the artist’s musicals, or for creative writing or music classes it will be a special treat to meet the/a playwright in person.
 He will tell how he writes shows, how a musical is constructed, lessons he learned along the way, and much more.
-His musical “Hieronymus” was recently performed at Proctors and filmed for public television. http://ourmusical.com/
+His musical “Hieronymus” was recently performed at Proctors and filmed for public television.
+Click here to learn more about “Hieronymus”.

 RULES FOR YOUNG ARTISTS – The artist shares his experiences as he lists ways to improve artistic skills, learn new disciplines, promote one’s work to the public, and earn a living.

-If you can arrange a bus trip for your classes (art groups, senior citizens too) to visit the artist at his studio/castle DO IT!
-The children (and their chaperones) love this experience and go away very inspired.
+If you can arrange a bus trip to visit the artist at his handmade studio and castle DO IT!
+The students love this experience and leave very inspired.
 A typical visit might include, an artist guided tour of a working blacksmith’s shop, then a walk around the castle learning how it was built.
 He points out fossils in the walls, and explains a bit of the geology of the area (there are also some Native American artifacts indoors).
 Next, smaller groups are escorted inside, where they learn more of the castle’s construction, view the artist’s paintings and other works, learn how he makes a living in the arts, and much more.

-The artist will answer any questions, pose for photographs with the kids, and even bring out his giant beetle and butterfly collection.
+The artist will answer all questions, pose for photographs, and even bring out his giant insect collection.
 Later the students may picnic on the extensive grounds, visit a giant stone labyrinth built by the artist’s wife, get out their sketchbooks, or study pond life.
-There are two different types of ponds near the castle and one is home to a particular species of frog which travels for miles each year to mate there, arriving around April 1st.
-Learn about the castle at http://tebreitenbach.com/castle
+There are two types of ponds near the castle and one is home to the Wood Frog which travels miles each year to mate, arriving around April 1st.
+Click here to learn about the castle.

 809 Township Rd.